What Published Works are Not Copyrighted: Everything You Need to Know

 Still, you don’t have to use the copyright symbol in order to be protected.
 We still recommend using it, though, to inform the public that the work is protected by copyright.
 It can also identify the copyright owner and show when the work was first published.
 It does give additional weight to a copyright claim in case the issue goes to court.
 So be sure to always include the copyright just in case.

 If you need help with copyrights, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.